daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_11_explore_compliance_mgr.md

 ---
 --->

-# Demo: Explore the Microsoft Purview compliance portal & Compliance Manager
+# Demo: Explore the Microsoft Purview portal & Compliance Manager

 This demo maps to the following Learn content: